0xradical/respriter/README.md

 ## How it works

+### The basics

-Respriter is a simple service that expects SVG sprite URLs (possibly versioned) as inputs and outputs on a demand basis a subset of the original sprites as a final reduced sprite using the following API endpoint:
+Respriter is a simple service that expects SVG sprite URLs (possibly versioned) as inputs and outputs a subset of the original sprites on a demand basis, using the following API endpoint:

 `/:version?sprite_a=x,y&sprite_b=w,z`

 The above means: Get me `<symbols>` x and y from sprite_a and `<symbols>` w and z from sprite_b from version `:version` and return me another SVG sprite with all thoses symbols.
 All `<defs>` that those specific `<symbols>` depend on are also present in the final SVG sprite.

+If `:version` is not currently checked out, the server downloads and process the

+### Caveats

+In its current iteration, there's only one possible generating input URL, hardcoded in the processor code, so basically the above currently means (production elements)[https://github.com/classpert/elements] `:version`.
+In the future, it will be possible to configure this input.

 ## Setup